fishjam-dev/fishjam-docs/docs/getting_started/architecture.md

 <br/>
 <br/>

-**Your Backend (BE)** - serves your application frontend, manages database and application specific logic.
+**Your Backend (BE)** - serves your application frontend, and manages the database and application-specific logic.

 **Jellyfish (JF)** - Jellyfish media server.
 Manages media.